 ‘No, no overdraft.’
 I said.

-‘What about food, Mrs Bella’s Mum?
-What if it’s the end of the month, she has no funds, is waiting for her salary to clear?’
+‘What about food, Mrs Sefton?
+What if it’s the end of the month, Laura has no funds and is waiting for her salary to clear?’

 ‘Food?
 She’s not spending this sort of money on food.’

 We were getting nowhere.
-Bella had been dangled a two thousand pounds spending spree, that’s all she could hear, that’s all she wanted.
+Laura had been dangled a two thousand pounds spending spree, that was all she could hear, that was all she wanted.